isomerpages/nlb-biblioasia/_oct-to-dec-2011/Malayan Cookery Books: The “Mems” Own Cookery Book (1929).md

 description: Senior Librarian Bonny Tan details and offers insights into the 1929 The “Mem’s” Own Cookery Book.
 ---
-#### Senior Librarian _Bonny Tan_ details and offers insights into the 1929 _The “Mem’s” Own Cookery Book_.
+#### Senior Librarian&nbsp;_Bonny Tan_&nbsp;details and offers insights into the 1929&nbsp;_The “Mem’s” Own Cookery Book_.

 <img style="width:80%;" src="/images/Vol%207%20issue%203/MalayanCookery/Indian%20men.jpg">
  <div style="background-color: white;">
 A 1863 photograph depicting two Indian men, in front of a fruit stall.
-The image was digitized from a Sachtler & Co. album entitled “Views and types of Singapore, 1863”. <i>From the Lee Kip Lin Collection.
+The image was digitized from a Sachtler &amp; Co. album entitled “Views and types of Singapore, 1863”. <i>From the Lee Kip Lin Collection.
 National Library Board, All rights reserved.</i></div>

 **"[The] authoress confines herself to such dishes as can be prepared from readily obtainable materials locally, and which should prove to be within the capacity of even the usually "bodoh" \[ignorant\] specimen of cookie \[cook\]."
 (Untitled.
 (1922, May 5). *Straits Times*, p.
 10, NL 494)"**